6JoeB/Streaker/README.md

 - [x] Home screen habits have easy button to set todays date to complete
 - [x] Habit detail screen loading spinner
 - [x] Home screen with no habits could be intro screen
+- [ ] Show date the streak was started on
+- [ ] Home screen should show the habits that need to be done today or else the streak will be lost
+- [ ] Reminders, daily at chosen time, only if habit needs to be achieved today to not break streak?
 - [ ] Have option for required minutes per day
-- [ ] Reminders, daily at chosen time, only if habit needs to be achieved today to not break streak?
 - [ ] Error message for future dates should not push buttons down when it shows
 - [ ] Colour picker for habits